mminin/intro_quantum_computing/README.md

 ## Basic concepts from MIT Quantum Physics course 1
 (ref: https://ocw.mit.edu/courses/physics/8-04-quantum-physics-i-spring-2016/video-lectures/part-1/)

-### Linearity
+### Linear operator
-Equation has linearity if the following is true:
+Function L() is a linear operator if the following is true:

 aL(x)=L(ax) and L(a+b)=aL+bL

+POI: Quantum Mechanics is linear.

 (From video L1.1 of aforementioned course)